putzsebastian/sdl-enzymes-optimization/README.md

 - Open a terminal and run:
 - git clone https://github.com/putzsebastian/sdl-enzymes-optimization.git
-- cd <your-repo>

 ### 2. Create and activate the environment
 - Make sure to have Anaconda or Miniconda installed.
-Then run:
+Then inside the repo run:
 - conda env create -f environment.yml
 - conda activate biocar-enzyme-opt